-Dwight Henry, who plays Wink, owned and operated the bakery across the street from the space from which the crew was working and casting.
-Director Benh Zeitlin posted a casting flyer with tearaway numbers in Dwight's bakery and, after several weeks, invited Dwight over for a read.
-Two days later, Dwight moved his shop to a larger space, and when the crew went looking for him to ask for a call back, no one could figure out where he went.
-Two months later, they located him, but he turned down the offer, as he was investing all his time in the new bakery.
+Dwight Henry owned and operated the bakery across the street from the space where the crew was working and casting.
+Benh Zeitlin posted a casting flyer with tearaway numbers in Dwight's bakery.
+After several weeks, he invited Dwight over for a read.
+Two days later, Dwight moved his shop to a larger space, and when the crew went looking for him for a call back, no one knew where he went.
+When they located Dwight 2 months later, he turned them down because he was investing all his time in the new bakery.
 Finally, every single person involved with the film at that point showed up at his bakery at the same time and told him he had to do the movie.
 Dwight agreed, as long as they rehearsed with him during his midnight baker's hours.

 The mystical or mythical beasts which Hushpuppy "sees" throughout the film are called AUROCHS, and occasionally URUS.
 Aurochs are an extinct ancestor of the bovine (cows, oxen) family of mammals, with the last Auroch dying in 1627, and which inhabited forests of North Africa, Europe, and parts of Southwest Asia.
 It was oxen like in appearance, with longer forward facing curved horns, and is thought to be one of the ancestors of modern cattle.

 On the film's very first day of shooting in the fictional "Bathtub" location outside of New Orleans, the BP oil rig explosion and the start of the massive spill occurred.
 For most of the shoot in nearby waters, Benh Zeitlin and his crew had to maneuver in and around the clean-up operations.

 Benh Zeitlin gives considerable credit to Qulyndreia Wallis, mother of the movie's six-year-old star Quvenzhané Wallis who was always on the set and helped Zeitlin explain concepts and draw emotions from her daughter to maximize the quality of her Oscar-nominated performance.